 Mining gold in the Philippines can be difficult.
 The country’s mining sector remains largely untapped, and much of that has to do with political turmoil and controversy.

 As a result, the Philippines is far from the heaviest player in the gold space — read about the top gold-producing countries here — but it’s clear that the nation does play a role in producing gold.
-The Philippines was ranked 20th in terms of global gold production in 2017, producing 40.4 tonnes with an additional 196.34 tonnes in reserve.
+The Philippines was ranked 24th in terms of global gold production in 2018, producing 36.8 tonnes of the precious metal.

-Here’s a look at some of the challenges of mining gold in the Philippines, as well as an overview of the publicly traded companies that are currently mining and exploring for gold there.
+Here’s a look at some of the challenges of mining gold in the Philippines, as well as its growth potential and an overview of the publicly traded companies that are currently mining and exploring for the yellow metal in that region.

 Gold in the Philippines: Political challenges